fdilke/bewl/bewl2/done-todo.md

 - any implicits left in tests for algebraic machinery? any other unnecessary flummery with '?=>' ?
 - can improve how equalizerSituation / scope of implicits works in the generic topos tests?
 - instead of group x group: bake this in, as with products of dots; have an implicit.
 Same for actions
+- 'rich arrow' features - separate tests for these (need full quantifiers)
 - fix arrow.isIso which currently always returns true. also epic, mono. also ideally section/retraction, image
-- 'rich arrow' features - separate tests for these
 - TODO: override, test equivalents for logical operations
-- role for those "(+) = ⊕" tensorial extractors instead of cumbersome ab_ω.map { _._1 } etc in LogicalOps and elsewhere
 - expunge @targetName, no one is using Java to access this
-- quantifiers -do same job for ∃ as for ∀.
-Plan on ∃[X], ∃[X, Y] separate operations.
-Lump in tests with logical ops.
+- topos of permutations
+- topos of group actions.
+Should be a separate class
+- when we have the topos of monoid actions, test topos.isBoolean
+- simplify ∃ def by adding an extension so we can have f(x) instead of eval(f, x) for f: X ~> Y
+- cache ∃[X], ∀[X] inside the dot
+- wherever we have f(a ⊕ b) consider an extension of biarrows so it can be f(a, b)
+- could there be: generalized algebraic structures (encompassing varieties, ones with scalars, HAs) so we could loop over a sequence of 'forms' (e.g. something representing NullaryOp[Principal]) and see all structures on a dot?
+- x